NEXT OPEN DAY - WEDNESDAY 14 AUGUST 2019

-Sunshine Coast Grammar School is owned and operated by the Presbyterian and Methodist Schools Association (PMSA).
-The PMSA also runs three other outstanding Queensland schools – Brisbane Boys’ College, Clayfield College and Somerville House.
+Sunshine Coast Grammar School is one of four outstanding schools owned by the Presbyterian and Methodist Schools Association (PMSA) along with our sibling schools – Brisbane Boys’ College, Clayfield College and Somerville House.

 Established in 1918, the PMSA is a joint mission of the Uniting Church of Australia, Queensland Synod and the Presbyterian Church of Queensland.
 The Churches formed the PMSA to purchase Brisbane High School for Girls (now Somerville House) and Clayfield College (now Brisbane Boys’ College) in 1918.

-Today one hundred years on, the PMSA is a financially strong, not-for-profit organisation that plays a vital role in setting the direction of each school and the connecting link between the schools and the two churches.
+More than 100 years on, the PMSA is a financially strong, not-for-profit organisation that plays a vital role in setting the direction of each school and the connecting link between the schools and the two churches.
 All PMSA schools offer a unique ecumenical learning environment where children learn Christian values common to two churches, not the beliefs and practices of just one church.

 - a caring, Christian-based culture